This is from a paper that I wrote for one of my classes recently and would like to share it here.

 As you can see in figure 1.2, the C++ code requires 3 lines each beginning with the “#” symbol, and the D code only requires one line which is “module foo;”.
 C++ also uses separate header files and implementation files for declaring and implementing classes and functions.
 While this comes with a few benefits, and can make the code more easy to read, it is often cumbersome to do and complicates things.
 In D, classes and functions are declared and implemented at the same time.
 The module system in D is very versatile and makes it easy to create reusable blocks of codes.
 Modules remove the need for namespaces since each module has it’s own namespace.
 As stated in the language documentation, “By default, imports are private.
 This means that if module A imports module B, and module B imports module C, then names from C are visible only from B and not from A” (D Language Foundation).
 This helps prevent names from clashing.
 Importing modules is very flexible in D. It is possible to import a module inside a class definition so that only that class has access to the imported module.
 Modules can also be imported publicly which means that any file that imports a module will also have access to its publicly imported modules.
 Another way that D supports code reusability is through its Universal Function Call Syntax or UFCS (D Language Foundation).
 With UFCS a function that has a type A defined as its only parameter, can be called as a member of a variable of that type.
 For example if a function is defined as “foo(A var)” then a variable of type A can call it as “A.foo()”.
 This syntax helps to improve code readability and reusability.

 Garbage collection is almost certainly the most controversial feature of D. As Andrei Alexandrescu pointed out in “The D Programming Language,” “There’s a perception that garbage collection is for lazy, junior programmers”(Alexandrescu 2010).
 Many programmers feel this way, but it may not actually be the case.
 In languages such as C and C++ a significant chunk of development time is spent on memory allocation and cleanup, and often times it can be inefficient compared to garbage collected languages which cleanup memory when it is most convenient (Spertus).
 By implementing garbage collection in D, a lot of the errors associated with memory allocation can be eliminated (Alexandrescu 18).
 Of course there are third party libraries available for C++ so why not just use them instead?
+There are also things like a c++ test, which allows you to identify defects earlier in the development process.
 As Mike Spertus said in “C++ and Garbage Collection”, there are many difficulties with implementing garbage collection such as DLLs and dealing with pointers since the functionality isn’t built into the language (Spertus, 1997).
 D, on the other hand, is designed with garbage collection in mind.
 As mentioned previously, many people feel that garbage collection is slow or for “lazy programmers” so it has lead to much controversy within the D community.
 One thing that makes D so versatile is that even though the Garbage Collector (GC) is built into it’s core, it also provides support to bypass the Garbage Collector altogether and handle memory allocation manually.
 A programmer can simply override the garbage collector with the tag “@nogc”.
 This gives programmers the best of both worlds.
 Some programmers prefer to explicitly control memory allocation and deallocation the same way they are used to in C++, while others who come from garbage collected languages such as C# and Java can let the runtime handle memory.

 Is D the be all end all of programming languages?
 Certainly not.
 No language is or probably ever will be.
 As stated in “D Programming Language” (2010), D is not for small programs as it would probably be better to use a scripted language, and it is probably not suitable as a first programming language since many of the features are advanced (Klinksy p.
 14).
 Unfortunately since D is a relatively new language, it doesn’t have as large of an arsenal of third party libraries and tools as languages such as C++, so it may be necessary to write your own libraries.
 With that aside, D is excellent at what it does and would be a great addition to anyone’s toolbox.
 The language offers many modern cutting-edge features such as unittests, contracts, dynamic arrays, basic string types, mixins, scope guards, and much more.
 D has a very passionate and growing community of developers that are actively improving the language, the standard library, and several third party libraries.
 If you are looking for a powerful language that can support many programming styles, compiles natively, and is blazing fast, then D may be worth checking out.